Injunctions for Protection in Pinellas County

 Administrative Order for Community Violence Court in Pinellas

-To comply with Florida law, the administrative order establishes the schedule for final hearings and the procedures for processing dating, domestic, repeat, sexual violence, and stalking injunctions for the year 2021.
+To comply with Florida law, the administrative order establishes the schedule for final hearings and the procedures for processing dating, domestic, repeat, sexual violence, and stalking injunctions for 2021.

 The administrative order was designed to comply with the statutory requirements in sections 741.30, 784.046, and 784.0485, Florida Statutes.
-Those statutory provisions require that a final hearing is scheduled within 15 days of the issuance of an ex parte injunction.
+Those statutory provisions require that a final hearing is scheduled within 15 days of an ex parte injunction issuance.

 During the COVID-19 public health crisis, the Clerk of the Circuit Court will continue to accept petitions for the temporary and final judgment of injunction against dating, domestic, repeat, sexual violence, and stalking electronically or at the Pinellas County Justice Center (CJC), the St. Petersburg Judicial Building, and the Clearwater Courthouse.

-The administrative order requires that petitions for the temporary and final judgment of injunction against dating, domestic, repeat, sexual violence, and stalking shall continue to be assigned with the procedures for assignment of family law cases based upon the zip code of the petitioner or the petitioner’s attorney in accordance with Administrative Orders 2016-030 and 2020-023 or subsequent administrative orders.
+The administrative order requires that petitions for the temporary and final judgment of injunction against dating, domestic, repeat, sexual violence, and stalking shall continue to be assigned with the procedures for assignment of family law cases based upon the zip code of the petitioner or the petitioner’s attorney under Administrative Orders 2016-030 and 2020-023 or subsequent administrative orders.

 For petitions with an underlying unified family court case, the Clerk of Court will assign the petitions for temporary injunctions against dating, domestic, repeat, sexual violence, and stalking to a Unified Family Court (UFC) judge if the petitioner has a pending matter in Unified Family Court.
 The Clerk will also assign the petition to the UFC judge handling the pending matter.

-In those cases, the return hearings will be placed on the assigned UFC judge’s domestic violence injunction calendar within 15 days of the issuance of an ex parte temporary injunction order or order setting hearing without granting the temporary injunction.
+In those cases, the return hearings will be placed on the assigned UFC judge’s domestic violence injunction calendar within 15 days of the ex parte temporary injunction order being issued.

 For all other petitions, the Clerk of Court will electronically submit the petition for temporary injunctions against dating, domestic, repeat, sexual violence, and stalking to the community violence injunction division for review within the Odyssey case file.